prototypefund/iconet-Foundation-funkwhale/docs/administrator_documentation/configuration_docs/change_url.md

 Your instance URL is your pod's unique identifier in the {term}`fediverse`.
 If you want to change it, you need to update a lot of information

 - The instance URL in your {file}`.env` file.
-- The instance URL in your vhost.
+- The instance URL in your webserver config.
 - Any references to the old URL in your database.

 To clean the database, the {file}`manage.py` script contains a `fix_federation_ids` command.